-The American Thoracic Society is committed to improving health equality throughout the U.S. To this end, the Society announces the establishment of the ATS Fellowship in Health Equality.
-This fellowship is designed to support the efforts of senior fellows, junior faculty or post-doctoral students towards the further development of an action plan for ATS in health equality.
-Such a comprehensive action plan needs to take into consideration the opinions and recommendations of academicians, health advocacy groups, private foundations, federal agencies, and policy makers.
-To facilitate the development of the ATS Health Equality Action Plan, the ATS will provide financial support as a fellowship to a successful candidate as explained below:
+The American Thoracic Society is committed to improving health equality throughout the U.S. To this end, the ATS is pleased accept applications for the 2017 ATS Fellowship in Health Equality.
+This fellowship is designed to support the efforts of senior fellows, junior faculty or post-doctoral students with research, clinical and policy endeavors to advance health equality for patients with respiratory disease, critical care illness or injury, and sleep disordered breathing.
+To facilitate, the advancement of health equality, the ATS will provide financial support as a fellowship to a successful candidate as explained below:

 - In addition to efforts at their home institution, the fellow is expected to spend time in Washington D.C., during which he/she will engage in conversations with ATS leadership, policy makers in Congress, the administration, health policy experts, and academicians in the region.
-The ATS Washington Office will assist in recommending and scheduling meetings.
-The ATS will also provide office space to accommodate the fellow's time in Washington D.C.
+Fellows can meet this expectation by participating in the ATS Hill Day, testifying before Congress, participating in the ATS Hill briefing, being a media spokesperson for the ATS, or other actions.

-- While the ATS will consider proposals in any topic related to improving health equality, the ATS is particularly interested in receiving proposals in the following areas:
+- While the ATS will consider proposals in any topic related to improving health equality, the ATS is particularly interested in receiving proposals with wide application and in the following areas:

 - Climate Change and Health Disparities